 As a beginner we strongly suggest you start with the classes that are described as all levels/gentle.
 The Hot 26 is also a great class for beginners as the poses are more static.
-Best not to attend anything that says not suitable for beginners or is Level 1-2 or 2 when you are new to Yoga.
+Best not to attend anything that says not suitable for beginners or is Level 2 when you are new to Yoga.

 Yoga is the type of practice/exercise you can do daily so come as often as you can.
 The more you practise the greater the benefits.
 The time and effort you put into Yoga will be returned to you tenfold.